'Sessions'

 Charity Number:1077637

-A special reading of the play will take place on March 3 at RSH, introduced by Sylvia Franke and performed by members of the cast.
-Playwright Patrice Chaplin will be in attendance, along with her close friend Tove Frisvold, a descendant of Edvard Munch.
+A special reading of the play will take place on March 3 at RSH, in The Lecture Room,2nd floor.
+It will be introduced by Sylvia Francke and performed by members of the cast.
+Playwright Patrice Chaplin will be in attendance, along with a close friend who is a descendant of Edvard Munch.